On the day I retire, I intend to stop by the animal shelter and walk out with the oldest, ugliest, most cantankerous mutt I can find.

 I want an old dog because I don’t want to scold a puppy for humping the house guests.
 Nor do I want to cultivate a relationship.
 I have been through all that.
 I want a mature dog, one who has been through all that too.

-I want a cantankerous mutt, one who is aware that our time will end and that when he is gone, I will find another old, ugly, cantankerous mutt to take his place and when that dog dies, I will find another until such time as those who love me will find for themselves another to fill the void of the old, ugly, cantankerous man who once occupied a place in their lives.
+I want a cantankerous mutt, one who is aware that our time will end some day and understand that when he is gone, I will find another old, ugly, cantankerous mutt to take his place and when that dog dies, I will find another – until such time as those who love me will find for themselves another to fill the void of the old, ugly, cantankerous man who once occupied a place in their lives.